 - Invite parents/ caregivers into your classroom to share their talents and expertise.
 This can be hard because parents often do not believe they have any.
 This is where knowing the parents helps.
 You know that one mom is a fire-fighter; ask her to come in an talk about fire safety, you know one dad makes the best cookies; ask him to make them with the children.
 Most parents will come in if you ask, the worst they can say is no.

 - Find ways for parents to share their Funds of Knowledge outside of classroom hours.
 Perhaps a family art project to make a quilt square that a student’s grandmother will sew together on her own time.
 The teacher can then incorporate that into a lesson and keep the connection alive.

 - Be open to students who want to share their Funds of Knowledge as well.
-Many in our age group ( 2-5) may not be interested but allowing children to share has great benefits as already explained but also builds confidence and for children, especially children in minority groups who may not often feel seen if offers them a chance to shine and share something significant with their peers and teachers.
+Many in our age group (2-5) may not be interested but allowing children to share has great benefits like building confidence.
+Some children especially those in minority groups may not often feel seen.
+It offers them a chance to shine and share something significant with their peers and teachers.

 - Use the knowledge you have gathered to create culturally relevant experiences for your students.
 You don’t have to rely on classroom visitors to do this.